 Once the group manager loads, you’ll see the site(s) that you can manage through the CMS and for each site, you will see separate group names for each role within the system.
 These include:

 - Author — A user who can add/edit content.
 This includes uploading images and other assets to your site’s asset library.
 Authors cannot publish content without approval from publishers or web_admins.

 - Publisher — A user who can add/edit content and upload assets.
 Publishers can also publish content to the live site.

 - Web_admin — Web_admins can add/edit content, upload assets, and publish pages.
-Web_admins can also add/remove users and can adjust the site configuration settings, create vanity URLs, change the theme of the site (if available), and add CSS page body classes.
+Web_admins can also add/remove users, adjust the site configuration settings, create vanity URLs, change the theme of the site (if available), and add CSS page body classes.

 To add a member to any of these groups, click “Add” next to the group name and type in the person’s PID on the next page.